 Imagine a country with 5,000 years of history.
 With legends of spiritual beings coming down from the sky to what's now Korea, a bear turning into a beautiful woman after 21 days of meditation in nature and later birthing the founder of ancient Korea, and so many other magical stories of the land, spirit, and people.

-Saturday October 10th to Monday October 19th, 2020
+Saturday October 10th to Sunday October 18th, 2020

 Instead of long, boring narrated tours, we will simply walk, pause, and explore these beautiful sites at our own leisure.
 Even then, this will be a lot of walking - wear comfortable shoes!
 Actually, wear comfortable shoes everyday in Korea.

 We will have lunch at a nearby area known for traditional Korean style architecture, surrounded by shops and restaurants that retains the old Korea vibe.
 After lunch you are welcome to explore the area at your leisure on foot, or return to your hotel for some rest, since the jetlag will definitely start kicking in.